arkency/posts/posts/2017-10-19-relative-testing-vs-absolute-testing.md

 end
 ```

 but mutation testing tells you that if you remove `order("position ASC")` the code still works and returns the rows in proper order.
-That's usually the case because with small amount of data the DB will often return those records in the same order they were inserted.
+That's usually the case because with a small amount of data, the DB will often return those records in the same order they were inserted.
 But you don't want to rely on that (p.s. even messing with auto-incremented IDs saved on DB might not help you because DBs will often use internal row ids).

 You want to be explicit.
 You know you are doing the right thing by explicitly specifying the order but it might be hard for you to create a test setup presenting the situation in which not providing the order fails the tests.
 Damn DBs.